NickyMeuleman/nicky-blog/content/serverless-graphql-part-3/index.md

 ![new database](new-database.png)

-Our data will consist of a bunch of Pokemon, so create a [collection](https://docs.fauna.com/fauna/current/concepts/glossary#Collection) called `Pokemon`.
+Our data will consist of a bunch of Pokémon so create a [collection](https://docs.fauna.com/fauna/current/concepts/glossary#Collection) called `Pokemon`.

 ![create a collection](create-collection.png)

 Leave all the default options and save.

-The `Pokemon` collection will hold all our individual Pokemon.
+The `Pokemon` collection will hold all our individual Pokémon.

-An example of a single, _very interesting_, `Pokemon`:
+An example of a single, _very interesting_, Pokémon:

 ```json
 {